 - Small benches

 - A Ramada to provide protection from sun and rain

 - Landscape lighting

 - Floral landscaping including drought tolerant plants to minimize watering needs and maintenance

-- Memorial Wall for individualized plates displaying the names of our unborn
+- Memorial Wall for individualized engravings displaying the names of our unborn

 We are honored to have the support of local contractors and professionals as they have given generously of their time and resources.
 If you would like to serve or donate to Sacramento Memorial Garden, please visit our donation and volunteer pages.

 The soft opening of the Sacramento Memorial Garden for the Unborn on September 10, 2016 was a moving and healing event.
 Pastors and leaders came from all over the Sacramento region to bless and honor the work being done to establish a serene place to honor the unborn or stillborn.
 Representatives from different churches, counseling groups and pregnancy centers came together to dedicate the garden as a healing setting for those who have experienced pregnancy loss.